0

 One downside of living in Quemado is that it can take a long time to commute to work.
 In Quemado, the average commute to work is 52.50 minutes, which is quite a bit higher than the national average.

-Quemado is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Quemado doesn't have a public transportation system that people use for their commute.

 Demographics